SupeR19902/x720/README.md

 * Mayor power spikes on gpio pins
 * Undervoltage detected when pulling the power plug
 * Button on gpio triggered when unplugging the power, means spikes on (all/gpio) electronics when switching from wired power to battery (and back)...
+* Last con makes the top button for reboot or save shutdown useless!
+You can still use it as a power on button,or for total power down (make sure you run *sudo halt* first do not damage your sd card)
 * If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!! see https://www.youtube.com/watch?v=enWHudsFcuw)...
 With fully charged batteries and no power plug inserted and it will NOT TURN ON when pressing the top button then yeah.. it fried something.
 * The button script will cause reboots when power is lost (related to gpio is triggered when...)
 * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
 DO NOT SET JUMPER